TomRadford/TomRadford/README.md

 </a>
 </div>

-<h3>I'm a creative who loves being a part of creating meaningful solutions and telling important stories by balancing technical competency with artistic vision.</h3>
+<h3>I'm a technologist who loves being a part of creating meaningful solutions and telling important stories by balancing technical competency with artistic vision.</h3>

 <p>As a problem-orientated technologist, I thrive at the intersection between art, humans and engineering.</p>